microsoft/Web-Dev-For-Beginners/7-bank-project/4-state-management/README.md

 ### Task

-We want our users stay logged in until they explicitely click on the *Logout* button, so we'll use `localStorage` to store the account data.
+We want our users stay logged in until they explicitly click on the *Logout* button, so we'll use `localStorage` to store the account data.
 First, let's define a key that we'll use to store our data.

 ```js
 const storageKey = 'savedAccount';